 - On the Main tab, click Security > DoS Protection > DoS Profiles.
 The DoS Profiles list screen opens. - 2.
-Click the name of an existing DoS profile (or create a new one).
-The DoS Profile Properties screen for that profile opens. - 3.
-On the left, under Application Security, click General Settings, and ensure that Application Security is enabled.

-If Application Security is disabled, click Enabled.

-The screen displays additional settings.

-4. On the left, click Proactive Bot Defense.

-5. To set the Operation Mode to enable proactive bot defense, click Edit and specify when to implement proactive bot defense.
+Click the name of an existing DoS profile (or create a new one, then open it), and click the Application Security tab. - 3.
+On the left, under Application Security, click General Settings, and ensure that Application Security is enabled. - If Application Security is disabled, click Enabled. - The screen displays additional settings. - 4.
+On the left, click Proactive Bot Defense. - 5.
+Set the Operation Mode to specify when to implement proactive bot defense.